 - Seven drinks over the span of three hours you would have at least four (7 - 3 = 4) drinks remaining in your system at the end of the three hours.
-You would need at least another four hours to eliminate the four remaining drinks before you consider riding.
+You would need at least another four hours to eliminate the alcohol from the four remaining drinks before you consider riding.

-- Four drinks over the span of two hours, you would have at least two (4-2=2) drinks remaining in your system at the end of the two hours.
-You would need at least another two hours to eliminate the two remaining drinks before you consider riding.
+- Four drinks over the span of two hours, you would have at least two (4 - 2 = 2) drinks remaining in your system at the end of the two hours.
+You would need at least another two hours to eliminate the alcohol from the two remaining drinks before you consider riding.